Quarkus: Kubernetes native Java

-Quarkus allows Java developers to develop and deploy on Kubernetes with minimal memory foot print, fast boot times and rapid scaling.
+Develop and deploy Java applications on Kubernetes with minimal memory footprint, fast boot times using leading Java libraries and standards.

 We are proud to present the new release of Quarkus Tools for Visual Studio Code, providing a feature-rich development experience in VS Code for Quarkus application development.
 This release focused on introducing tooling support for Gradle projects, as well as adding new application.properties language features.
 Watch a demo of the new features: New features Gradle […]

 The supersonic subatomic Java singularity has expanded!
 42 releases, 8 months of community participation, and 177 amazing contributors led up to the release of Quarkus 1.0.
 This release is a significant milestone with a lot of cool features behind it.
 You can read more in the release announcement.
 Building on that awesome news, we want […]

 In part one of this series, we took a detailed look at Red Hat JBoss Enterprise Application Platform (JBoss EAP) quickstarts helloworld quickstart as a starting point for understanding how to modernize a Java application using technologies (CDI and Servlet 3) supported in Quarkus.
 In this part, we’ll continue our discussion of modernization with a […]